rust-lang/rfcs/text/0000-implicit-drop-warning.md

     fn flush(&mut self) -> Result<()>;
 }

-impl<W: Write> Write for BufWriter<W>
-where
-    W: Destruct // For this example, we will assume that dropping the inner writer is how to close it.
-There are other reasonable choices here.
+// For this example, we will assume that dropping the inner writer is how to close it.
+There are other reasonable choices here. impl<W: Write> Write for BufWriter<W>
 {
     // On error, returns both the error code and the self parameter, which has not yet been closed.
     // The user can choose to try again, log the error, or do something else, and can even continue writing to this BufWriter<W>.